fyrchik/hfuse3/README.md

 2. Implement remaning operations in FuseOperations

+3. Implement low_level bindings

+4. Perform moderate refactoring to split all code into separate modules

-3. I would like to create the following examples:
+5. I would like to create the following examples:

 - MemoryFS.hs := In-memory file system
 - VBoxFS.hs := Mount VirtualBox disks as filesystem